 If you want to add color and personality to your swimming pool, citrus trees may be a good choice.
-You can grow these trees in a container and move them around whenever you need to.
+You can grow these trees in containers and move them around whenever needed.
 Some great options are listed below:

 This south Asian tree features soft, thick stems and grows fast.
-Although it grows up to 10 feet tall and has large leaves, it can’t withstand winds.
+Although it can reach heights of up to 10 feet tall and has large leaves, it can’t withstand winds.
 However, this tree looks awesome if you keep it neat and clean by pruning.

 Japanese maples are native to Korea and Japan.
 They are known as shrubs or trees.
-Maples don’t grow beyond 20 feet as far as height is concerned.
-However, people love them for changing their leaves and delicate shape.
+Maples don’t grow taller than 20 feet.
+People love them for their changing leaves and delicate shape.

 False cypress is available in different varieties.
 It’s also called Hinoki false cypress.
-Some of them can grow 2 feet tall while others can reach a height of 25 feet.
-Some varieties feature gold or lime-tipped foliage like “Cripps” and “Nana Lutea”.
+Some Cypress can grow 2 feet tall while others can reach a height of 25 feet.
+A few varieties feature gold or lime-tipped foliage like “Cripps” and “Nana Lutea”.

 Floss Silk Tree

-Native to Brazil and South American countries, this tree has a popular choice across the United States, especially California.
-You can easily identify this tree from its studded thorns and large spikes on the trunk and branches.
+Native to Brazil and South American countries, this tree is a popular choice across the United States, especially California.
+You can easily identify this tree from its studded thorns and large spikes on its trunk and branches.
 Make sure you don’t plant it too close to your pool.

-This beautiful tree can be up to 30 feet wide and 60 feet tall.
-The tree grows beautiful light-pink flowers in summer and fall, which makes it a great choice for your pool landscaping.
+This beautiful tree can grow up to 30 feet wide and 60 feet tall.
+The tree grows beautiful, light-pink flowers in summer and fall, which makes it a great choice for pool landscaping.

 Fruitless Olive Trees

 Fruitless olive trees come from the Mediterranean and feature foliage that looks like gray-green willow.
 These trees grow slowly and can be as tall as 30 feet.
-If planted in rich soil, they will look great.
 Ideally, they grow happily in coastal regions and climates that feature hot, dry summers.

 Ironwood, aka hop hornbeam, is a small tree that grows best in shade.
-It features sparse foliage and slim trunk.
-The leaves of the tree are pale green and feature a texture that looks like that of a tissue paper.
-Can be a great choice if you want to plan it on your pool landscaping.
+It features sparse foliage and a slim trunk.
+The leaves of the tree are pale green and feature a texture that looks like tissue paper.
+Ironwood can be a great choice as a landscaping accent.

 Call Premier Pools & Spas!

-If you need help planting trees around your pool landscaping, you can give a call to Premier Pools & Spas.
+If you need help planting trees around your pool landscaping, connect with Premier via the form below.